tuxnam/KQL-It-All/PwnKit-Sentinel-KQL.md

 Yes a patch already exists for this CVE for most standard OS'es but not all of them.
 Patching is the best and recommended solution.
 However a temporary mitigation exists, which at time of writing, seems to work: changing the permissions on the vulnerable binary, *pkexec*.<br />
 Indeed, by default the pkexec binary has the *SETUID* bit set, which allows this privilege escalation to happen.
 Indeed SETUID allows to basically execute a program with the owner's privileges.
-The SETUID (4755) bit is set (or even the setuid + SETGID bits: 6755).
+In most distributions, SETUID (4755) bit is set on pkexec (or even the setuid + SETGID bits: 6755).<br />
 If you change the permissions using for instance chmod 0755 (chmod a+rwx,g-w,o-w,ug-s,-t), it would set permissions so that, (U)ser / owner can read, can write and can execute.
 (G)roup can read, can't write and can execute.
 (O)thers can read, can't write and can execute, and SETUID bit is not set anymore on the binary.
 This means pkexec will probably not work at all anymore, so it might have adverse impact if it used by *legitimate* operators, however this is rarely used as such.
 And ok, there are priorities to be made here right?

 ### How to threat hunt for this using Sentinel?

-**Note:** most modern EDR and vulnerability scanning solutions should be able to at least detect your system as being vulnerable.
+**Note:** most modern EDR and vulnerability scanning solutions (Qualys, TVM on MDE...) should be able to at least detect your system as being vulnerable.

 If you send audit logs to Sentinel, using syslog, the default connecotr for Linux logs in Sentinel, you can simply look for execution of the *pkexec* command by a non-root user (successful or not, in any case it is good to know).
-Details of successfull or unsucessfull *pkexec* commands will be located in *auth.log*, example:
+Details of successfull or unsucessfull *pkexec* commands can for instance be found in *auth.log*, example (here a failed attempt):

 ```
 *./auth.log:Jan 26 20:08:30 XXXX-Server polkitd(authority=local): Registered Authentication Agent for unix-process:4885:58817 (system bus name :1.31 [pkexec ls], object